jormy/Fusion-Parameter-Animator/README.md

 - A successful parameter sweep can still be slow on complex designs because Fusion must recompute the complete model for every frame.
 - The output matches the active viewport rather than Fusion's photorealistic renderer.
 - Do not edit the model, camera, visibility, or visual style while capture is running.

+## Acknowledgements

+This project was heavily inspired by [Amanda Ghassaei's Fusion360 Scripts](https://github.com/amandaghassaei/Fusion360-Scripts).
+It provided much of the initial inspiration for exploring how Fusion's API could be used to create animations.

+The majority of the code for this project was written with the assistance of OpenAI Codex.
+I developed the concept, defined the desired functionality and animation behaviour, tested the add-in in Fusion 360, and made manual tweaks, adjustments, and refinements throughout development.
+Keep in mind that this utility was intended to be a quick side project, so don't expect too much.

 ## References